fandulu/MPLT/README.md

 <!-- LICENSE -->
 ## License
-Distributed under the MIT License.
+The code is distributed under the MIT License.
 See `LICENSE` for more information.

 ## Citation
 ```